-1. Start at the top
+1. Start at the Top

-3. Make it easy
+3. Make It Easy

 It must be easy for everyone in the organization to express recognition and appreciation.
 Supported by up-front training, a healthy mix of formal and informal programs including some hosted online or on social media make it easy both managers and peers to recognize a “job-well-done”.

-4. Be specific
+4. Be Specific

 To be valued by the receiver, recognition must go beyond “atta girl” or “atta boy”.
 It should be given for specific behaviors, not just generic qualities.
 Awards should acknowledge measurable results.

-5. Connect the dots
+5. Connect the Dots

-It’s a win, win when you take time to tie appreciation to company strategy and goals.
+It’s a win-win when you take time to tie appreciation to company strategy and goals.
 The employee knows exactly how they’re contributing to the long-term success of the organization and the company benefits from a better return on investment for resources spent on appreciation.
 It also gets everyone focused on the same business goals while contributing to a culture of appreciation.

-6. Tell stories
+6. Tell Stories